-Whether you are thinking about buying a kayak under $500 or over, one thing to consider is portability.
+One thing to consider is portability, whether you are buying a kayak under $500 or over.
 How portable is the kayak?
-If you buy a tandem kayak, you and your partner will need to load it on your vehicle, unload it and carry it to the water.
+If you buy a tandem kayak, you and your partner need to load it on your vehicle, unload it and carry it to the water.
 Will you need a kayak cart to help you out?

 If you buy a single kayak, will you be able to do the heavy lifting by yourself?
 One advantage an inflatable kayak has over a hard-shell kayak is portability.
 You can put an inflatable kayak in the trunk of your car and take it to the lake or river.

 Inflatables are typically lightweight and easy to tote around with you.
 You can blow them up on-site, even at the water’s edge.
-Keep in mind how portable a kayak will be for you and your needs.
+Remember how portable a kayak will be for you and your needs.

 There are many different ways to transport your kayak to and from home.
 If you have a roof rack or a truck, it’s pretty easy.
-But if you don’t have a roof rack or a trailer of some kind, you may need to get creative.
+But if you don’t have a roof rack or a trailer, you may need to get creative.

-Unfortunately, if you don’t already have a way to transport your kayak, adding a roof rack can be expensive.
+Unfortunately, adding a roof rack can be expensive if you don’t already have a way to transport your kayak.
 So you spend under $500 on a kayak, but now you have a spend hundreds more on a rack.
 Your budget-friendly hobby is not so inexpensive anymore.

 An inflatable kayak is easy to transport; put it in your trunk or back seat of your car.
 Not so much, with a hard-shell kayak.
 Just keep this in mind when you are shopping for your economical kayak.

 Storing a kayak might not be the first thing you think about, but it will be once you get it home.
-I didn’t think a lot about it when I bought my first kayak, and I wish I would have.
-We have a garage and a decent amount of outdoor space, but two kayaks can take up a lot of space.
+I didn’t think much about it when I bought my first kayak, and I wish I had.
+We have a garage and a decent outdoor space, but two kayaks can take up a lot of space.